gskielian/Server-Setup-Notes/Ubuntu64-setup/README.md

 (**Note you'll run your apps with `node` command)

 ### Success!
-If your setup was a success you should be able to find the following on your website:
+If your setup was a success you should be able to find the following on your website on the specified port:

 ---